 Both Lutherans and white apartheid police sometimes misunderstood, misinterpreted, and fought against Buthelezi.
 After 1994 he shifted from a political liberation theology to a redemptive eschatological theology with an emphasis on the Lutheran teaching of sola scriptura, sola fide, solus Christus, and sola gratia in reference to Rom.
 3: 21-26, 1:16-17 and Eph.
 2: 5-9, Gal.
 3: 23-29, Rom.
 4, I Cor.
 6: 11, II Cor.
 5:17-21.

 In February 2000 Buthelezi retired to his birthplace, Mahlabathini eDwadweni, the Buthelezi royal homestead.
+He died there on April 20, 2016 at the age of 81.

 James Kenokeno Mashabela